-This post contains affiliate links, which means that if you make a purchase through my link, I receive a small commission at no additional cost to you.
-Read about our affiliate policy here.
+This post contains affiliate links.
+If you make a purchase through one of these links, I will receive a small commission at no extra cost to you.
+Read my affiliate policy here.

 – My Ántonia

-– Alexandra Bergson
+– Alexandra Bergson O Pioneers!

 And don’t forget to save these books to your Pinterest reading list!
 Thanks!